cemreefe/cemreefe.github.io/source/posts/2025/01/09/client-side-rss-reader.md

 As we are using a proxy server to fetch our feeds, the connection is usually slow.
 We are talking 20KBps slow, for each connection.
 This means an average feed 100KB in size would take 5 seconds to fetch.
 Which is not a big problem!

 However!
 There are blogs with much bigger feeds than that.
-Taylor.town has a feed that larget than 12 megabytes.
+Taylor.town has a feed that larger than 12 megabytes.
 It would, either take a _VERY_ long time to fetch the feed, or the connection would timeout before the request can be completed.
 Magazines have even larger feeds. _The Daily_'s feed breaks my browser if I try to open it (which is not an indication of much, if I'm being honest).